harini006/SQL_DW/README.md

 📜 **License**
 This project is open-source and available.

+📜 **Note**
+This was the sample data and similar project that I have worked in past.

 🌟 **About Me**
 Hi there! 👋 I'm **Harini Karthikeyan**, an IT professional passionate about data engineering.
 I love working with data, designing scalable solutions, and sharing my knowledge to make data projects more efficient and impactful.